The Biggest Incentive for Charitable Gift Annuities Ever

 About Cynthia J. McDonald

-Cindy serves as the National Director of Philanthropic Advice at KeyBank, where she is responsible for introducing a comprehensive suite of sophisticated planning solutions tailored for nonprofit and institutional clients.
-Her role encompasses developing and implementing growth strategies, providing strategic planning advice, conducting governance and policy reviews, offering thought leadership, and delivering education on a range of critical topics.
-These topics include planned giving, fund accounting, charitable trusts, donor-advised funds, and other services that support nonprofits with a particular focus on Endowments, Foundations, and Pooled Special Needs Trusts.
+As the National Director of Philanthropic Advice, Cindy is responsible for introducing KeyBank’s full suite of sophisticated planning solutions to nonprofit and institutional clients, which includes growth strategies, the development of advice, thought leadership, and education on critical topics such as planned giving, fund accounting, charitable trusts, donor advised funds, and other products and services that support endowments, foundations, and pooled special needs trusts.